Professional edition active

 Table

-Symptoms and Signs of Raynaud Syndrome
+Symptoms and Signs of Raynaud Phenomenon

 Sensations of coldness, burning pain, paresthesias, or intermittent color changes of one or more digits are precipitated by exposure to cold, emotional stress, or vibration.
 All can be reversed by removing the stimulus.
 Rewarming the hands accelerates restoration of normal color and sensation.

 Color changes are clearly demarcated across the digit.
 They may be triphasic (pallor, followed by cyanosis and after warming by erythema due to reactive hyperemia), biphasic (cyanosis, erythema), or uniphasic (pallor or cyanosis only).
 Changes are often symmetric.
-Raynaud syndrome does not occur proximal to the metacarpophalangeal joints; it most commonly affects the middle 3 fingers and rarely affects the thumb.
-Vasospasm may last minutes to hours but is rarely severe enough to cause tissue loss in primary Raynaud syndrome.
+Raynaud phenomenon does not occur proximal to the metacarpophalangeal joints; it most commonly affects the middle 3 fingers and rarely affects the thumb.
+Vasospasm may last minutes to hours but is rarely severe enough to cause tissue loss in primary Raynaud phenomenon.

-Manifestations of Raynaud Syndrome
+Manifestations of Raynaud Phenomenon

-Raynaud Syndrome With Cyanosis
+Raynaud Phenomenon With Cyanosis

-Raynaud Syndrome With Cyanosis
+Raynaud Phenomenon With Cyanosis

 Multiple fingertips are cyanotic.